 (1) Policies in respect of any matter to which the Act relates.

+(1A) Requiring or permitting the preparation and approval of plans or other documents relating to the future planning or coordination of subdivision, zoning or any other matter with respect to which the scheme may make provision.

 (2) Any other matter necessary or incidental to the sustainable development or use of land.

+[Clause 15 amended: No. 34 of 2023 s.
+80.]

 Schedule 8 — Matters for which local laws may be made by Governor

 [s.
 262(1)]